 Management Strategies

-If you take long-term medication and notice increased tartar buildup, schedule a dental consultation to adjust your maintenance plan.
+If you take long-term medication and notice increased tartar buildup, schedule a dental consultation to adjust your maintenance plan and protect your oral health.

 FAQ